Battles expected in many states over abortion-related bills

 That bill was vetoed by then-Gov. Mary Fallin.
 She has been succeeded by fellow Republican Kevin Stitt, who declined comment on Silk’s bill after it was filed.

-Associated Press writers Morgan Lee in Santa Fe, New Mexico, and Julie Carr Smyth in Columbus, Ohio, contributed to this report.
+Associated Press writers Steve LeBlanc in Boston, Morgan Lee in Santa Fe, New Mexico, and Julie Carr Smyth in Columbus, Ohio, contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.